albe/node-event-storage/README.md

 but comes at a very high performance penalty of course.

 Note: If there are any misconceptions on my side to the ACID semantics, let me know.

+### Global order

+Currently, the `storage` guarantees a consistent global ordering on all events by managing a global primary index.
+This makes sure that streams that are made up of multiple write-streams will stay consistent when re-reading all events.
+This has some issues though, like not being able to consistently reindex a storage, which is discussed in https://github.com/albe/node-event-storage/issues/24.
+Therefore, this guarantee may be relaxed in later versions.

 ### Event Streams